 Then Christmas came around.
 My dad had been out of work for the longest stretch so far and this Christmas was going to be lean.
 Mom and Dad did their best to prepare us.
 Our gifts were homemade by mom and dad and I remember just feeling grateful we had anything at all… until my parents brought out one special gift for my younger sister.
 It was a gift from someone at our school, just for her.
 I watched her unwrap that doll and I tried not to cry.
 There, on our leanest Christmas ever was an American Girl doll, beautiful and shiny, her hair golden and gorgeous.
 Kirsten.
 Not the Samantha doll I dreamed of but, it didn’t matter.

 And the worst part?
 My sister didn’t even really want it.
 Those dolls were not her thing.
 It was never to be treasured as mine would have been.
 And there were no other special gifts that day.

 The big money lesson

 The money lesson I chose to learn from this money story was: don’t hope for things, go make them happen for yourself.
 I never once told my secret desire for that doll to anyone and guess what?
 I didn’t get one.
 Now, I no longer hope for things.
 I make a plan.
 I take action.
 As children we expect our parents or Santa to grant our wishes.
 As adults sometimes we do the same.
-There is no replacement in this life for a good plan and some action taken to make your dreams an actual reality.
+There is no replacement in life for a good plan and some action to make your dreams an actual reality.
 Stop hoping that you will go to Europe “one day” or wishing that you made more money.
 Manifest that shit for yourself.

 Cast a spell, light a candle, say a prayer, whatever your ritual and then go out and do something tangible to make some real movement toward your goal.
 The fairy dust only works if you do.